 How to avoid leaving someone you love: Step 1

-Instead of thinking about how to break up with someone, you’ve switched your focus to how to make your relationship better.
+Instead of thinking about how to break up with someone or to start to prepare to get over a painful breakup, you’ve switched your focus to how to make your relationship better.
 Proper communication is going to be your best friend right now.

 Sit down with your partner and have an honest and calm conversation about what you would both like to change in the relationship.
 During conversations like these it’s especially important to practice active listening.
 Basically you ensure that your partner knows they’re being heard.
 You can do this as simply as mirroring them: “So what you’re saying is that…” This invites them to share more and you should be able to do the same.
 Avoid being aggressive or accusatory.
 This is a partnership and if you want things to improve, you’ll have to work together.